ido-ofir/core/README.md

 npm install -g webpack
 ```

-### startup
+### Startup

-start the default server by running this command from the root of this repo:
+Start the default server by running this command from the root of this repo:

 ```
 node run